scaperoth/isOurGovernmentPopular/README.md

-# isOurGovernmentPopular
+# US Government Sentiment Analysis
-checks twitter to see if government is popular right now and if it is, display the popularity level
+checks twitter to see if people are talking postively to each other on government topics